leenard/gitskills/README.md

 # gitskills
 learn how to use git
-Creating anew branch is quick.
+Creating anew branch is quick and simple.